kyma-project/website/content/blog-posts/2020-06-29-release-notes-1.14/index.md

 ### Function CRD validation

-We introduced the validation of Function CustomResourcesDefinitions (CRDs).
+We introduced the validation of Function CustomResourceDefinitions (CRDs).
 Every new version of the Function CRD is verified by the [defaulting and validation webhooks](https://kyma-project.io/docs/1.14/components/serverless/#details-supported-webhooks) before you apply it on your cluster.
 Validation works not only in the UI but also in the terminal when you apply resources using kubectl.

 ### functions.kubeless.io CRD removed